Gruber

 • Composability — logic should be composed together rather than messily intertwined

-• Holistic — by owning the tech-stack it creates unique opportunities for integration
+• Holistic — complete ownership and careful abstractions creates unique opportunities for integration